aehparta/ftdi-bitbang/README.md

   -I, --interface=INTERFACE  ftx232 interface number, defaults to first -R, --reset                do usb reset on the device at start

+  -m, --mode=STRING          set device bitmode, use 'bitbang' or 'mpsse', default is 'bitbang'
-  -s, --set=PIN              given pin as output and one -c, --clr=PIN              given pin as output and zero -i, --inp=PIN              given pin as input
+                             for bitbang mode the baud rate is fixed to 1 MHz for now -s, --set=PIN              given pin as output and one -c, --clr=PIN              given pin as output and zero -i, --inp=PIN              given pin as input